Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ### Testing

 Diaspora's test suite uses [rspec](http://rspec.info/), a behavior driven testing framework.
+Before running the tests for the first time, you will need to generate the users.yaml file in spec/fixtures/ by running: `rake fixtures:users`.
 To run the tests: `rake spec`.

 ### Read-only installation